jwkelso/JWKKeyFrameAnimationView/README.md

 ========================
 JWKKeyFrameAnimationView will allow you to create a view that displays a key-frame animation from a texture atlas.
 Currently, all frames must be of uniform size.

 This class will allow you to do animations that CATransforms will not.
-It works great for creating custom spinners.
+It works great for creating custom spinners (UIActivityIndicator).

 ![Frame Animation Example](http://i.imgur.com/oJptCfv.gif)![Texture Atlas Example](http://i.imgur.com/8ayBGqH.png)